 It’s recommended that students have The Activ-Wedge® and Dr. Martin’s new book, Spinal Asymmetry and Scoliosis: Movement and Function Solutions for the Spine, Ribcage, and Pelvis (2018, Handspring Publishers).
 If you don’t already have these, please look for the links below.
 Note that these are separate purchases and not included in the course cost.

-This class is approved for 16 Continuing Education credit hours by California Physical Therapy Association (CaPTA) and National Pilates Certification Program® (NPCP).
+This class is approved for 16 Continuing Education contact hours by California Physical Therapy Association (CaPTA) and 18 hours for the National Pilates Certification Program® (NPCP).